OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-35.md

 the lampstand for the light with its accessories, lamps, and oil for the light;

 ## Exodus 35:15
-the altar of incense with its poles, the anointing oil and the fragrant incense; the curtain for the doorway at the entrance to the tabernacle;
+the altar of incense with its poles, the anointing oil and the aromatic incense; the curtain for the doorway at the entrance to the tabernacle;

 ## Exodus 35:16
 the altar of burnt offering with its bronze grating, its poles, and all its utensils; the basin with its stand;

 ## Exodus 35:17
-the curtains of the courtyard with its posts and bases, and the curtain for the entrance to the courtyard;
+the courtyard drapes with its posts and bases, and the curtain for the entrance to the courtyard;

 ## Exodus 35:18
-the tent pegs for the tabernacle and for the courtyard, and their ropes;
+the tent pegs for the tabernacle and for the courtyard, and their cords;

 ## Exodus 35:19
 the woven garments worn for ministering in the sanctuary—the sacred garments for Aaron the priest and the garments for his sons when they serve as priests.”